How Does Mileage Affect the Value of My Car?

 How to Tell If a Car’s Mileage Has Been Clocked

-The reading on an odometer should be checked.
-However, one of the most evident indications that tampering has occurred is a mileage difference between that mentioned in the MOT and service history.
+The reading on the odometer should be checked.
+However, one of the most evident indications that tampering has occurred is a mileage difference between that mentioned in the MOT and the service history.
 The mileage of an unaltered vehicle should rise fairly steadily year over year.
-After an average drive of about 10,000 miles, an attempt may be to clock the mileage by recording an annual average of 1,000 was then recorded.
+After an average drive of about 10,000 miles, an attempt may be made to clock the mileage by recording an annual average of 1,000 miles.

 Also, consider the general state of the car.
 If wear is noticeable on the steering wheel, seats, carpet, or pedals, the automobile could have exceeded the indicated mileage.
 Finally, test drive the car before making a decision.
 Observe the handling of the automobile.
 Manipulation has also been done if it behaves like a more traveled vehicle than what the odometer states.